- Prerequisites

 As an example, let's create a report template that includes:

-- A table with all customer devices, displaying each device's latest telemetry values and current status.
+- A table with all customer devices, displaying their latest telemetry values and current status.

-- A table listing all alarms triggered on those devices during the current day.
+- A table of alarms triggered on these devices over the past 24 hours.

-This setup gives you both an up-to-date overview of device conditions and a quick reference for any issues detected today — all in one consolidated report.
+This setup provides both an up-to-date overview of device conditions and a quick reference for any issues detected today — all in one consolidated report.

 - Open the “Reporting” page from the left-hand sidebar.
 You'll automatically be taken to the “Templates” tab.